Suika-Sensei/material-react/README.md

 React wrappers for [Material Web Components](https://github.com/material-components/material-web) (Material Design 3).

+> **⚠️ Under Active Development**
+> This library is currently in early development (v0.0.1).
+APIs may change, and some features might be incomplete or unstable.
+Use in production at your own risk.
+>
+> **Status:**
+> - ✅ Core components implemented
+> - ✅ TypeScript support
+> - 🚧 Documentation in progress
+> - 🚧 Testing framework coming soon
+> - 🚧 Styling system improvements ongoing

 ## Description

 This library provides ready-to-use React components that wrap Material Design 3 web components.
 All components are fully typed with TypeScript and easily integrate into React applications.